 “Sharing is love.
 Sharing is trust.
 Sharing is respect.
 Sharing is all about being social.
-And when it comes sharing food, it’s more than wonderful!”
+And when it comes to sharing food, it’s more than wonderful!”

 What is the Art of Sharing Food?

 We share so many things in our life.
-I spent my much time in hostel.
+I spent a lot of time in the hostel.
 There we shared everything, from books to clothes, from money to room and from laughs to tears.
 Sharing has something very special place when it comes to living away from home.
 We share because we can.
 We share to show we care.
 We share to build trust.
 The art of sharing is a wonderful one.
 It makes us feel comfortable with each other.
 The art of sharing closes all the doors of doubts.
 It spreads the love.
-And when it is about sharing food, it the best thing to be shared.
+And when it is about sharing food, it the best thing to being shared.
 The art of sharing food comes from the spirit of sacrificing.
 I remember my hostel days when we used to share all.
-In the college or school, we used to exchange and share our food.
+In college or school, we used to exchange and share our food.
 Those were really wonderful and memorable days.
 I rarely took tiffin to the college or high school.
 But I always used to eat my classmates’ tiffin.
 That was the art of sharing and tiffin was also shared by our teachers.

 Now, there are no more days left when the whole family used to sit down and used to have food.
-In this hectic life, people don’t have time to sit and eat with family.
-I remember my childhood days; sometimes I have experienced this art of sharing at home, when we all would sit and had our shared food.
+In this hectic life, people don’t have time to sit and eat with the family.
+I remember my childhood days; sometimes I have experienced this art of sharing at home when we all would sit and had our shared food.
 Mom used to cook and we all used to eat together.
 Now when I think of the past and the food which was served, those were just delicious moments.
 The taste has been lost in the fast-track life.
 Early morning jam and evening rush has consumed most of the time of people’s’ lives and sharing doesn’t find its space the way it should.
-Yet, there are ways of art of sharing.
+Yet, there are ways of the art of sharing.

 FoodRavel went to many places to find out how people share their plates and their best tastes with each other and how open are they towards this art of sharing.
-As it’s a fact that sharing brings people closer to each other, no matter if it is sharing the seat in metro, or sharing the auto, sharing has always been a step towards a closer relation.
-The food packed in tiffin becomes more delicious when it is shared with your friends and co – workers.
+As it’s a fact that sharing brings people closer to each other, no matter if it is sharing the seat in the metro, or sharing the auto, sharing has always been a step towards a closer relation.
+The food packed in tiffin becomes more delicious when it is shared with your friends and co-workers.
 The food served in plates is more delicious where there are two spoons and is eaten.
-Art of sharing is a whole lot about how people share their food and sentiments with each other, how do they behave while sharing with each other and what are the codes of conducts while sharing food?
+Art of sharing is a whole lot about how people share their food and sentiments with each other, how do they behave while sharing with each other, and what are the codes of conducts while sharing food?

 Art of Sharing Food at Small Events

 Offering food to the hungry on the streets is just another form of sharing.
-When you offer food to the needy and hungry, when you give a hand of sharing, it makes them feel happy to the seventh sky and this happiness is easily visible in their eyes.
+When you offer food to the needy and hungry when you give a hand of sharing, it makes them feel happy to the seventh sky and this happiness is easily visible in their eyes.
 No matter if you know him or not, no matter if you will see him again or not, but yes that single moment of sharing your food will be always remembered.
-Art of sharing food is blessing too.
-While sharing the food at school recess is still the one of the best moments of life, it is always memorable throughout life.
+The art of sharing food is a blessing too.
+While sharing the food at school recess is still one of the best moments of life, it is always memorable throughout life.
 I remember my school days.
 We all friends would sit in groups and would share our tiffin.
-Those were the days of art of sharing tiffin.
+Those were the days of the art of sharing tiffin.
 Now tiffin exists but the emotions don’t exist.

 When we walked out on the road, we experienced people sharing food.
-Street foods are the best to be seen in Delhi when you walk out on the road and one of the most delicious appetizers to search for are found on streets of the city.
+Street foods are the best to be seen in Delhi when you walk out on the road and one of the most delicious appetizers to search for is found on the streets of the city.
 From Gol Gappey to south Indian street food, the streets of the city are painted in spice and sugar sweet.
-Most of the time, the street food is available around the evening and till the night.
+Most of the time, street food is available around the evening and till night.
 There sharing is seen at its best as street food is on the open streets with no or less sitting arrangements and you have to share from space to plates.
-Street food is best enjoyed on streets only.
+Street food is best enjoyed on the streets only.